gvwilson/thirdbit/src/fiction/in-heck/index.md

 He took it,
 marvelling at how natural that felt.
 "Went by Special Leaf's earlier.
-Doc Whinny says he'll back on his feet soon."
+Doc Whinny says he'll be back on his feet soon."

 Maddy nodded.
 "Hope so.